 By Natallia Hunik, Global Head of Sales, Fortex

 Today many global FX brokers have their sights set on China.
 It is certainly a land of opportunity, where brokers, regardless of their size, can unlock their growth potential and capture above-average profit margins.
 It seems the perfect market, doesn’t it?
-Investors who are hungry for volatility, fast returns and a hassle-free trading environment but the harsh reality is that only a few brokers are able to make it in China.
+Investors who are hungry for volatility, fast returns and a hassle-free trading environment but the harsh reality is that only a few brokers are able to make it in China if you want to try out.
+Here are some of the best stock market newsletters for diligent investors.

 So let’s ask the question, “Why does your top-of-the-line technology infrastructure and expensive hardware not work in China?”